Asymptotics of KdV shock waves via the Riemann-Hilbert approach: Completion of asymptotical analysis

-{\bf Acknowledgments.} We are grateful to Alexander Minakov for useful discussions.
-I.E. is indebted to the Department of Mathematics at the University of Vienna for its hospitality and support during the winter of 2019, where this work was done.
+5 mm {\bf Acknowledgments.} We are grateful to Alexander Minakov for useful discussions.
+I.E. is indebted to the Department of Mathematics at the University of Vienna for its hospitality and support during the winter of 2022, where this work was done.
+I.E. is partially supported by the program "Support of priority research and scientific and technical developments" by the National Academy of Sciences of Ukraine.